vinodkd/guts/src/book/01_data_size.md

 These implementations have their own size characteristics, obviously.
 TODO: FIGURE OUT IF THERE ARE IMPLICATIONS OF THIS SO A BETTER MEASURE IS ADVISED.

+#### Compound items contained within other compound data

+TODO: REWRITE THIS AFTER FIXING OTHER SECTIONS TO MAKE THEM 2D

+What if the items in the list are themselves compound?
+In all likelihood, a list of students will have more than one attribute of the student; so the student list item will actually be a record of all such interesting attributes.
+Using (J):

+	size(student list) = 0 + sum(size(student record))

+Assuming we have a first name, last name and grade as the record attributes,

+	size(student record) = size(first name) + size(last name) + size(grade)
+	                     =  1 name unit     + 1 name unit     + 1 real number unit
+	                     =  2 name units + 1 real number unit.

+Thus:

+	size(student list) = sum(size(student record))
+	                   = size(student record) x number of students in list = [ 2 name units + 1 real number unit] x N,  where N is the number of students in the list

 ### Dynamic Size